stclib/STC/docs/ccommon_api.md

-# STC [ccommon](../include/stc/ccommon.h): Common definitions and handy macros
+# STC [ccommon](../include/stc/ccommon.h): RAII and iterator macros

-The following handy macros are safe to use, i.e. have no side-effects.
+The following macros are recommended to use, and they safe/have no side-effects.

 ### c_auto, c_autovar, c_autoscope, c_autodefer
 General ***defer*** mechanics for resource acquisition.
-These macros allows to specify the release of the resource where the resource acquisition takes place.
-Makes it easier to verify that resources are released.
+These macros allows you to specify the freeing of the resources at the point where the acquisition takes place.
+The **checkauto** utility described below, ensures that the `c_auto*` macros are used correctly.

 | Usage                                  | Description                                          |
 |:---------------------------------------|:-----------------------------------------------------|